bparanj/Essential-TDD/en/08-code-mutation/08-code-mutation.markdown

     result.should == [1,3]
   end
-  it "should return an empty array if there is no common elements to both arrays" do
+  it "return an empty array if there is no common elements to both arrays" do
     a = [1,1,3,5]
     b = [7,9]
     result = a.intersection(b)